Query Pipeline Management

 Normally, you should apply a condition to each ranking expression rule.
 Instead of creating rules that affect most, or all queries originating from a search interface, consider whether you can apply indexing techniques to improve relevance directly in your index.
 Also avoid creating rules that are too specific; if a rule merely applies to an insignificant volume of queries (e.g., one or two queries per month), it will likely not produce enough compelling usage analytics data for your Coveo ML models to learn anything meaningful.

 Ranking expression rules can have unexpected side-effects.
-When you add a new rule in a query pipeline, it is often a good idea to use A/B testing to validate whether this rule is affecting relevance as expected in your solution before allowing it to alter a significant volume of queries.
+When you add a new rule in a query pipeline, it’s often a good idea to use A/B testing to validate whether this rule is affecting relevance as expected in your solution before allowing it to alter a significant volume of queries.
 You may also want to set-up an A/B test before definitively removing an existing rule from a query pipeline.

 Adding a Rule

 To add a ranking expression rule in a query pipeline

-In the Add a Ranking Expression Rule dialog that appears:
+In the Add a Ranking Expression Rule panel that appears:

 In the Matching expressions inputs , enter the desired expressions.